You are here

 Trench Gascoigne Essay Prize

-The Trench Gascoigne Essay Prize, the Royal United Services Institute’s annual competition awarded for original writing on contemporary issues of national and international defence and security, is now open for 2017.
+Winner of The 2018 Trench Gascoigne Essay Prize, the Royal United Services Institute’s (RUSI) annual competition awarded for original writing on contemporary issues of national and international defence and security, has been announced.

 Awards are made on the basis of originality, logical argument, sound analysis, style, clarity and conciseness.

-The competition is open to authors of any nationality and entries are particularly welcome from - but not exclusive to - members of the Armed Forces.
+The competition is open to authors of any nationality but must be written in English. and entries are welcome from - but not exclusive to - members of the Armed Forces of nations.
 One or more prizes within a total of £2,000 will be awarded.